Modular interpretation of a non-reductive Chow quotient: The CGK-to-Chow map is a regular morphism

 By Lemma \ref{lemma:maxdegen}, the configuration $\pi_v(\underline{X}) = (p_1,\ldots,p_n)$, $p_i = \varphi_{L_v}(q_i)\in\PP^d$, is supported along the hyperplane $H\subseteq \PP^d$ and at two points off $H$.
 Write $\{1,\ldots,n\} = I\sqcup J\sqcup K$ where $\{p_i\}_{i\in I}$ and $\{p_i\}_{i\in J}$ are the two collections of points off $H$, and $\{p_i\}_{i\in K} \subseteq H$.
 Set $m_I := \sum_{i\in I} m_i$, and similarly for $J$ and $K$.
 Thus $m_I$ and $m_J$ are the total weight of points at the images of the two special points of $\overline{X_v}$, and $m_K$ is the total weight of points lying on $H$.

 We claim that the $G$-action moves $\pi_v(\underline{X})$ into $L$ if and only if $m_K = 0$, $m_I > 0$, and $m_J > 0$.
 This follows from the observations that $G$ cannot move any $p_i \in H$ into a generic positive codimension subspace, since $G$ fixes $H$ pointwise, and that moving $p_i$ into $L_i$ for all $i\in I$ is equivalent to moving a single point, the support of this collection, into a generic codimension $m_I$ subspace, and similarly for $J$.
-Indeed, if $m_K=0$ and, say, $m_I = 0$, then $m_J = d+1$ and a codimension $d+1$ subspace of $\PP^d$ is empty; conversely, if $m_K=0$ and both $m_I$ and $m_J$ are at most $d$, then since the condition that $G$ moves a point off $H$ into a general linear subspace of codimension $m_I$ is a codimension $m_I$ condition on $G$, and this holds independently for $m_J$, and since $m_I+m_J = d+1 = \dim G$, we see that $G$ can in fact move the configuration into $L$.
+Indeed, if $m_K=0$ and, say, $m_I = 0$, then $m_J = d+1$ and a codimension $d+1$ subspace of $\PP^d$ is empty; conversely, if $m_K=0$ and both $m_I$ and $m_J$ are at most $d$, then since the condition that $G$ moves a point off $H$ into a general linear subspace of codimension $m_I$ is a codimension $m_I$ condition on the space of matrices, and this holds independently for $m_J$, one can choose explicit coordinates for generic codimension $m_I$ and codimension $m_J$ linear subspaces and use the fact that $m_I+m_J = d+1 = \dim G$ to see that $G$ can indeed move a pair of points into these two subspaces, and hence the given configuration into $L$.
 This verifies the claim.

 Consider now the root $v_0$ of the tree associated to $X = \cup X_v$.
 The root component configuration $\pi_{v_0}(\underline{X})$ has no points in $H$, so by the claim it can be moved by $G$ into a generic $L = \prod L_i$ if and only if $m_I > 0$ and $m_J >0$, with notation as in the preceding paragraph (since $K = \varnothing$ in this case so $m_K = 0$).
 Moreover, no other component yields a configuration that can be moved into $L$ if $m_I > 0$ and $m_J >0$ since these conditions together with Corollary \ref{cor:configmap} imply that such a configuration has positive weight in $H$.